-[Music] Morena Leraba
+[Music/Culture] Morena Leraba

 Introducing our new resident creative: The mysterious and captivating Morena Leraba.
 A Mosotho shepherd, musician, singer, poet and writer from Lesotho, the landlocked "Kingdom in the Sky" of Southern Africa.

-Meeting Morena Leraba was an unforgettable experience, he was undeniably one of the most fascinating and memorable artists who was involved with EGOLI.
-A very cool, calm and charismatic character with a mystical aura of the utmost humility paired with an air of inherent wisdom and artistic knowledge.
+Meeting Morena Leraba was an unforgettable experience, he was undeniably one of the most fascinating and idiosyncratic artists who was involved with EGOLI.
+A very cool, calm and charismatic character with a mystical aura of the utmost humility paired with an air of inherent cultural wisdom and artistic knowledge.
 He ended up contributing his vocals on two of the album's key singles, and we have remained in touch ever since.

 The character of Morena Leraba is still a puzzling enigma in Lesotho, many people in South Africa cannot connect the dots about who this mysterious Famo musician from the mountains is, and how he's managed to tour the world with a 7-piece live band without having his own full-length album.

-Morena Leraba's unique interpretation of Sesotho music is a deep rooted and otherworldly experience that bridges the gap between two realms, uniting the rich Shepherd culture of Lesotho with entrancing electronic music, blending the ancient poetry, village stories, history and spirituality of the Basotho with futuristic styles.
+Morena Leraba's unique interpretation of Sesotho music is a deep rooted and otherworldly experience that bridges the gap between two realms, uniting the rich Shepherd culture of Lesotho with entrancing electronic music sounds, blending the ancient poetry, village stories, history and spirituality of the Basotho with futuristic sonic styles.
 Morena Leraba's music is constant state of evolution, his dynamic voice can translate to a wide spectrum of sonic landscapes, allowing him to inhabit any genre he desires.
 Morena has described his remodelled Sesotho sound as "the old & the new".

-The music and lyrics of Morena Leraba are deeply rooted in Lesotho's traditional spiritual music and poetry, including the sub-genre of Famo, which originated back to the 1920's when Basotho men would walk long distances from Lesotho to Kimberly or Johannesburg as migrant workers in the gold and diamond mines of South Africa.
+The mesmerising music and lyrics of Morena Leraba are deeply rooted in Lesotho's traditional spiritual music and poetry, including the sub-genre of Famo, which originated back to the 1920's when Basotho men would walk long distances from Lesotho to Kimberly or Johannesburg as migrant workers in the gold and diamond mines of South Africa.
 Famo was created by the Basotho men who worked in these mines, the music is the fusion of traditional singing and poetry, infused with drums, bass and accordion.

 Please enjoy our exclusive in-depth interview with Morena Leraba below.
 Comprised from six hours of phone conversations.
 We spoke with this enigmatic artist to explore his humble musical beginnings, his creative influences, musical collaborations, cultural history, plans for his upcoming album and how he went from the rural villages to touring the world stage.